-The heat exchange coils, strategically placed to ensure maximum efficiency, heat the water in the tank where it can be held for several days at suitable temperatures if weather conditions are unfavourable.
-Back up electric or gas booster systems can also ensure ongoing hot water.
+The heat exchange coils, strategically placed to ensure maximum efficiency, heat the water in the tank, which can be held for several days at suitable temperatures if weather conditions are unfavourable.
+Back-up electric or gas booster systems can also ensure ongoing hot water.

-The hot water can then circulate throughout a building on a continual basis, ensuring hot water is always immediately available.
-Without the long wait usually experienced with standard hot water systems.
+The hot water can then circulate throughout a building continuously, ensuring hot water is always immediately available, without the long wait usually experienced with standard hot water systems.

-Given the superior heating process and advanced insulation, large volumes of hot water can be economically and cleanly generated and stored for days in low light conditions using a solar hydronics system.
+Given the superior heating process and advanced insulation, large volumes of hot water can be economically and cleanly generated and stored for days in low light conditions using a solar hydronic system.